 We've seen the many communication and collaboration benefits of MS Teams first-hand and the positive impact it has on customers we work with who are actively fostering a more modern workplace.

-- Register for our free Microsoft Teams: Best practices, standards & governance in adoption breakfast workshops, set to run on 14 November and 21 November, 2018 at our office in Melbourne.
+- Register for our free Microsoft Teams: Best practices, standards & governance in adoption breakfast workshops, set to run on 21 November, 2018 at Xello's office in Melbourne.

 - Sign up for a complimentary Microsoft Teams and Modern Workplace demo.
 Speak to our consultants today to discover how MS Teams can be integrated in your workplace after a current state assessment.